nexiles/nexiles-documentation-project/docs/use-cases/UC005-developer-view.rst

 Notes
 =====

-- The documentation files must be stored on the server as zip files and as unpacked HTML directories that can be accessed by a browser.
+- The documentation files must be stored on the server as zip files and as unpacked HTML directories that can be accessed served to a browser.

 .. vim: set spell spelllang=en ft=rst tw=75 nocin nosi ai sw=4 ts=4 expandtab: